bbc/accessibility-news-and-you/accessibility-and-testing-with-voiceover-os.md

 ---
 layout: page
-title: Accessibility and Testing with VoiceOver Mac OS
+title: Accessibility and Testing with VoiceOver OS (Mac)
 ---

 VoiceOver is the defualt screen reader on **Mac** desktop devices.